cakephp/docs/en/orm/query-builder.rst

 More often than not, find operations require post-processing the data that is found in the database.
-While entities' getter methods can take care of most of the virtual properties generation or special data formatting, sometimes you need to change the data structure in a more fundamental way.
+While entities' getter methods can take care of most of the virtual property generation or special data formatting, sometimes you need to change the data structure in a more fundamental way.

-For those cases, the query object offers the method ``mapReduce``, which is a way of processing results once they are fetched from the database.
+For those cases, the query object offers the ``mapReduce`` method, which is a way of processing results once they are fetched from the database.

-On common example of changing the data structure is grouping results together based on certain conditions.
+A common example of changing the data structure is grouping results together based on certain conditions.
 For this task we can use the ``mapReduce`` function.
 We need two callable functions the ``$mapper`` and the ``$reducer``.
 The ``$mapper`` callable receives the iteration key as first argument, the current